altogic/altogic-js/README.md

    .updateFields({ field: 'likeCount', updateType: 'increment', value: 1 });
 ```

-Or you can use a query manager to perform update operation.
-Below examples perform exactly the same
+Or you can use a query manager to perform an update operation.
+The below examples perform exactly the same
 updates as the above methods.

 ```js